IvanRublev/Domo/README.md

 Add the Domo dependency and compilers config as mentioned in the section above to the `mix.exs` file for each app using Domo.

-You may add the same compilers config line to the app itself and to the root umbrella's `mix.exs` to enable `recompile` command to work correctly for `iex -S mix` run in the root.
+You may add the same domo compiler config line to the app itself and to the root umbrella's `mix.exs` to enable `recompile` command to work correctly for `iex -S mix` run in the root.

+If you have the Phoenix hot-reload configured for one of the web apps in umbrella then the `:domo_phoenix_hot_reload` compiler should be added to all dependency apps used by the given web one.

 ## Configuration